 Hilltop Kitchen is a neighborhood craft bar that draws inspiration from Latin American spirits and local, seasonal ingredients.
 We believe that quality starts with the most simple, fundamental ingredients, so we make everything we can in house including fresh juices and housemade sodas.
 We also incorporate an extensive ice program that involves sourcing sculpture-grade ice that we hand carve to improve our cocktails.
 Is it nerdy?
 Yeah, probably.
 Does it make a difference?
 We think so, but we’ll let you decide.

 Our kitchen creates from the nexus of our various travel experiences and our love of fresh, seasonal foods.
 We cook simply, treat ingredients honestly, and seek to honor each plate by highlighting natural flavors.
 We strive to gather ingredients as close to the source as possible, which leads to relationships with local farmers, cheese mongers, fishermen, and butchers.
 This isn’t the fastest or cheapest way, but for us it makes the most sense.

 Our interior space reflects our commitment to quality craftsmanship.
-We partnered with Blackball Construction to design and build the space.
 Most of our surfaces are made of reclaimed and salvaged materials, which includes 100 year old fir on our bar top; windows salvaged from historic buildings on Ballard Avenue; and table tops, benches, and millwork from ceiling and wall materials from the same historic buildings.